matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 }
 ```

+Such an event, with `rel_type: m.replace`, is referred to as a "message edit".

 The `m.new_content` can include any properties that would normally be found in
 an event's `content` property, such as `formatted_body`.